 The Energy Crunch, in Six Paragraphs

-Over the past decade, governments and companies have built the global energy system around natural gas almost as a second thought.
+Governments and companies have built the global energy system around natural gas almost without a second thought.
 Now it’s costing them.

 This is an excerpt from The Atlantic’s climate newsletter, The Weekly Planet.
 Subscribe today.